 Influence of Rubber Soul

 I can’t deny what a huge influence The Beatles have been on my career and development as a musician.
-My love for harmony and backing vocals was developed from exposure to the music I grew up listening to via my parents’ LP collection – Queen, The Carpenters, The Beatles, The Beach Boys, Meat Loaf.
+My love for harmony and backing vocals was developed from exposure to the music I grew up listening to via my parents’ LP collection.
+Namely Queen, The Carpenters, The Beatles, The Beach Boys, Meat Loaf.
 However I didn’t actually discover Rubber Soul until I found a second-hand copy in a charity shop in 2010, and by which time I was not only an adult, but had also been a professional musician for over 6 years.
-And it only takes a quick listen to something I was writing at the time (for example the Storey single, ‘Wander Free’ as seen above and then listen to ‘Nowhere Man‘) to hear how the ever more expansive three-part harmonies found on Rubber Soul, were creeping into my subconscious, even if I didn’t realise it at the time!
+And it only takes a quick listen to something I was writing at the time (for example the Storey single, ‘Wander Free’ as seen above and then listen to ‘Nowhere Man‘) to hear how the ever more expansive three-part harmonies found on Rubber Soul, were creeping into my subconscious.
+Even if I didn’t realise it at the time!

 Self Deprecating Scousers

-But Rubber Soul is by no means a pastiche soul record; yes there are elements throughout (compare the ‘chipped’ guitars of ‘The Word’ with those in the Motown classic ‘I Can’t Help Myself (Sugar Pie Honey Bunch)‘ for example) but one of the enduring strengths of Rubber Soul (and of course The Beatles in general) is its originality – the band’s ability to take a sound of the time, twist it, turn it, and mutate it onto something beautiful and fresh for others to enjoy.
-They were expanding the palette of Pop and Rock ‘n’ Roll in real-time, and for that I will always be grateful.
+But Rubber Soul is by no means a pastiche soul record.
+Yes there are elements throughout (compare the ‘chipped’ guitars of ‘The Word’ with those in the Motown classic ‘I Can’t Help Myself (Sugar Pie Honey Bunch)‘ for example) but one of the enduring strengths of Rubber Soul (and of course The Beatles in general) is its originality.
+The band’s ability to take a sound of the time, twist it, turn it, and mutate it onto something beautiful and fresh for others to enjoy.
+They were expanding the palette of Pop and Rock ‘n’ Roll in real-time and for that I will always be grateful.
 The biggest advantage The Beatles had in 1962?
 They’d never heard The Beatles!